‘Citius Altius Fortius‘ meaning Faster, Higher, Stronger is the motto of the Olympics.

 There is a lot of hard work, tears, sweat, and blood behind qualifying for the Olympics & only a few like Neeraj Chopra & PV Sindhu got a chance to stand on Podium.
 Gaining success in personal finance management is no easy task.

-We can learn a few lessons from the Olympian athletes to use in personal finance management –
+We can learn a few lessons from the Olympian athletes to use in personal finance Lessons and management –

 1) Set goals